navotera/BashServerSetup/README.md

 Include : Webmin, Apache server and others.

-- Integrated with ModSecurity (automatically enabled) To disable add : `SecRuleEngine` Off to the virtualhost
+- Integrated with ModSecurity (automatically enabled) To disable add : `SecRuleEngine Off` to the virtualhost
 - Fail2ban
+- Server Optimization
+- php installation from 7.3 to 8.1

 ## What this script does ?
 - Installing Virtualmin with port 9191